ShuhuiChen/CardGame-IOS-App/README.md

 # CardGame-IOS-App
-a card game IOS App
+a card game IOS App with utilization of auto layouts and stack views